 It is ultimately the beneficiaries that the executors are accountable to and executors are legally required to provide beneficiaries with a full account showing all financial transactions during the period of administration.
 The amount of times that I’ve seen executors haven’t done this, either property or at all, is countless!
 Some executors are shocked to hear that they’ve not carried out their duties properly, whereas others simply do not care or are happy to take the risk.

-I would always advise not to take any risks with estate administration, and the points I’ve highlighted here are just a handful of the reasons as to why.
-Our Private Client team here in Milton Keynes are always happy to have an initial conversation with you; we appreciate it can be very stressful dealing with a friend or family member’s affairs after they’ve died, please be assured that any matter will be handled with sensitivity.
+We would always advise not to take any risks with estate administration, and the points I’ve highlighted here are just a handful of the reasons as to why.
+Our Private Client team are always happy to have an initial conversation with you; we appreciate it can be very stressful dealing with a friend or family member’s affairs after they’ve died, please be assured that any matter will be handled with sensitivity.
 Get in touch with us if you think we can help, or if you would like to find out more about what being an executor entails.